nino1337/next-js-the-ultimate-template/README.md

 ## Docker

-There is a Dockerfile gracefully copied from the nextjs-docs exists aswell.
+There is a Dockerfile gracefully copied from the nextjs-docs.

 You can build your container with ```docker build . -t my-next-js-app``` and run it with ```docker run -p 3000:3000 my-next-js-app```.